 Like all fruits, apples contain a wide variety of constituents that give them their nourishing abilities. more and more evidence is proving the old Welsh saying to be true, “An apple a day keeps the doctor away”.
 Apples are considered to be amongst the top 10 healthiest foods and for good reason.
-They contain: Magnesium, Potassium, Sodium and ZInc.
+They contain Magnesium, Potassium, Sodium, and ZInc.
 Apples also contain 18 amino acids as well as fiber and pectin.
 Its sweetness comes from the approximate 10% fructose and sucrose naturally contained in the fruit.
 The cooling and thirst quenching effect that we get when eating an apple is most likely due to the tannins present in the food.
 Our Organic Apple powder is a great way to get a burst of nourishment on the go.
-And if you happen to see Johnny Appleseed on your travels thank him for helping to make this amazing food a year round staple for all of us.
+And if you happen to see Johnny Appleseed on your travels thank him for helping to make this amazing food a

 Some possible traditional uses of Raw Organic Apple Powder may include: